HL7/cql/input/pages/02-authorsguide.md

 ### Library

-The [.kw]#library# declaration specifies both the name of the library and an optional version for the library.
+The <span class="kw">library</span> declaration specifies both the name of the library and an optional version for the library.
 The library name is used as an identifier to reference the library from other CQL libraries, as well as eCQM and CDS artifacts.
 A library can have at most one library declaration.

 The following example illustrates the library declaration: